Harish1241/ExpensePal/README.md

-# Expense Tracker 💸
+# ExpensePal 💸

-Welcome to the **Expense Tracker**, a user-friendly app designed to help you track your expenses and income efficiently.
+Welcome to the **ExpensePal**, a user-friendly app designed to help you track your expenses and income efficiently.
 Built with **ReactJS** and styled using **Tailwind CSS**, this app ensures a seamless and modern user experience.

 ## Features 🚀
 - **Add Transactions:** Record income and expenses with ease.